top of page

 • Post-grant estate administration: 3–9 months

 Put together, many estates fall somewhere in the 6–12 month range.
-Some complete sooner.
-Others take significantly longer.
+Some complete sooner, while others take significantly longer.

 Diagram showing the typical process timeline for probate and estate administration